waleko/PictureCrypt/README.md

 ### Help translating
 If you would like to translate PictureCrypt to your language here are the steps to do so:

-* Install QT and QT Linguist with it
+* Install Qt and Qt Linguist with it
 * Clone the project.
 * Go to PictureCrypt/src/app/
-* Add a filename to TRANSLATIONS in src/app/app.pro file.
+* Add a filename to `TRANSLATIONS` in src/app/app.pro file.
 Filename must be 'picturecrypt_{your language}.ts' (e.g. 'picturecrypt_fr.ts')
 * Run `lupdate src.pro`, it will generate that .ts file.
-If there is an error: "Maybe you forgot to set your environment?"
-Go to Project (on the left-hand side) ->(expand) Build environment -> Open terminal and run `lupdate src.pro`.
+An error may occur: "Maybe you forgot to set your environment?"
+To solve it go to Project (on the left-hand side) ->(expand) Build environment -> Open terminal and run `lupdate src.pro`.
 * Go to translations/
 * Run `linguist picturecrypt_{your language}.ts`.
-The Qt Linguist will appear, where you can translate given text from English (there are a couple of html entries, just edit its text part). **If you don't translate the whole thing, your work will be still appreciated!**
+The Qt Linguist will appear, where you can translate given text from English (there are a couple of html entries, just edit its text part).
 * Either go to 'File -> Compile' or run `lrelease picturecrypt_{your language}.ts`.
 * Add your picturecrypt_{your language}.ts to src/app/translations.qrc resource file.
-* Create a pull request in GitHub with your work.
+* Create a pull request with your work.

 ## Dependencies
 * [qtcore](https://doc.qt.io/qt-5.11/qtcore-index.html)